What does a Monstera deliciosa cost? With their broad, heart-shaped leaves and glossy green foliage, Monstera deliciosa plants are trendy.

-One of the things that makes Monstera deliciosas so sought-after is the fact that they can have some extremely unusual color patterns.
-Any plant that does not have solid green leaves will cost more, and if it’s got a very rare pattern, expect to pay a lot.
+One of the things that makes Monstera deliciosas so sought-after is that they can have some extremely unusual color patterns.
+Any plant that does not have solid green leaves will cost more, and if it’s got a rare pattern, expect to pay a lot.

 Monsteras can have all sorts of variegations, including ones with white or yellow coloration.
-The variegated areas can be speckles along part of the leaf, or they can be color changes along the leaf’s veins.
+The variegated areas can be speckles along part of the leaf or color changes along the leaf’s veins.

-Sadly, these prices can add up really quickly.
-Shipping plants is a tricky business, since they need a lot of careful packaging to stay in good shape.
+Sadly, these prices can add up quickly.
+Shipping plants is a tricky business since they need a lot of careful packaging to stay in good shape.

-If you’ve picked out a bigger Monstera deliciosa plant, the large root ball can be quite heavy.
-Depending on how much the plant weighs, you could end up needing to pay around an extra $30 to $50 for shipping.
+The extensive root ball can be quite heavy if you’ve picked out a bigger Monstera deliciosa plant.
+Depending on how much the plant weighs, you could pay around an extra $30 to $50 for shipping.

 How to Get Cheap Monstera Deliciosa Plants

-So if you love the look of a Monstera plant but don’t like the idea of paying over $100, what can you do?
-There are a few ways you can go about finding a much cheaper plant.
+So, what can you do if you love the look of a Monstera plant but don’t like the idea of paying over $100?
+You can find a much cheaper plant in a few ways.

 First of all, skip shopping at big box gardening stores.
 Instead, look at small, local plant nurseries to find better deals.